Buy and assign to

 Is there an assessment?

-Once you have completed the course, you will be asked a series of questions to check your knowledge and understanding.
+Once you have completed the course, you will be asked questions to check your knowledge and understanding.
 These are based on the learning objectives for the course and have a pass mark of 80%.
 Note that passing the assessment does not mean that you are certified to the ECITB standard, but are ready to take the knowledge test and practical course.

 • Explain why SBT incidents are a major concern